Diazepam/Valium Detox & Rehab

 About our Diazepam rehab programme

 In order to treat Diazepam addiction, Cassiobury Court offers a comprehensive 28-day detoxification and rehabilitation programme.
-Our rehabilitation programme requires patients to move into our Watford centre for the duration of their treatment.
+Our rehabilitation programme requires clients to move into our Watford centre for the duration of their treatment.

 Symptoms associated with Diazepam addiction include: